KMahoney/kmahoney.github.io/_posts/2020-11-23-a-subtle-impedance.md

 which concerns reconciling an object-oriented view of data with a relational one.

-This incompatibility has tormented me.
-I am convinced there are benefits to a well designed relational database, but it is difficult to realise them in conjunction with an ORM.
+The result of this mismatch is that an ORM can force compromise in your database design.
+So I thought that, if I worked on a project that didn't use an ORM, I'd be able to go all out on a relational design!

-When I began work in a team that doesn't use ORMs I thought that, finally, I can design an unimpeded relational database!
-But even then, I found myself bumping up against other developers.
+It turns out, even then, I found a lot of resistance to relational concepts in the team.
 It seemed to me that there was something fundamentally different with how we viewed the role of the database.
-There was a similar, perhaps subtler, 'impedance mismatch' reaching beyond mapping objects to tables.
+There was a similar, perhaps subtler, 'impedance mismatch'.

-I have made a rough caricature of each view, with no attempt to be impartial.
+I have made a rough impression of each view, with no attempt to be impartial.

 ## "The Serialisation Layer"